A Jacobian Criterion for Artin $v$-stacks: A Jacobian Criterion for Artin -stacks

+where the last equality follows from the fact that $\deg(\Lie(M) \times^{M,\Ad} \mathcal{G}_{M}) = 0$, since $M$ is reductive, as in the proof of Theorem \ref{thm: bungsmooth}.
+To compute the RHS, we note that $\Lie(U)$ has a $P$-stable filtration by root subspaces (See \cite[Lemma~3.1]{HamannImaiDualizing}), this allows us to write

-where $U$ is the unipotent radical of $P$.
-However, by assumption, $\mathcal{F}_{P} \times^{P} M$ will be an $M$-bundle lying in the same connected component of $\Bun_{M}$ as $\mathcal{F}_{M}^{\nu}$; therefore, $\kappa$ applied to their associated Kottwitz elements will be the same.
+where in the previous equation $\alpha$ runs over all roots occurring in $\Lie(U)$.
+However, by assumption, $\mathcal{G}_{M}$ will be an $M$-bundle lying in the same connected component of $\Bun_{M}$ as $\mathcal{G}_{M}^{\nu}$; therefore, $\kappa$ applied to their associated Kottwitz elements will be the same.
 This implies we have an equality\footnote{More precisely, if $M^{\mathrm{ab}}$ denotes the abelianization of $M$ the assumption implies that the induced $M^{\mathrm{ab}}$-bundles of these two $M$-bundles agree, and from here the equality follows.}: